Vector Database

 project_id - Per-QA storage: Multiple QAs per segment are stored as independent records (uniquely identified by

-qa_id) content: Merged text from all preprocessing (OCR + BDA + PDF text + AI analysis)vector: Auto-generated by LanceDB’s embedding function (Bedrock Nova, 1024 dimensions)keywords: Kiwi-extracted Korean morphemes for FTS index.
-Non-Korean languages use space-based tokenization
+qa_id) content: Merged text from all preprocessing (OCR + BDA + PDF text + AI analysis)vector: Auto-generated by LanceDB’s embedding function (Bedrock Nova, 1024 dimensions)keywords: Lindera/ICU4X-extracted tokens for FTS index.
+Lindera handles CJK languages with dictionary-based tokenization, ICU4X handles other languages with Unicode word segmentation

 |---|---|---|